wlynch/wlynch.github.io/_posts/2014-02-14-intro-to-unix-shell.markdown

 ### bashrc
 bashrc is the file that bash references for interactive, non-login shells.
 This includes all bash shells that are started up when you are already logged in.
-For example, when you start a terminal when you are logged in graphically, this is an interactive non-login shell.
+An example of this type of shell is when you start a terminal when you are logged in graphically.

 ### bash_profile
 bash_profile is ran for login shells.
 When you connect remotely to a machine with SSH